“I’ll Do It Later”

 But we rarely do.
 This leads to frustration, stress, and negative feelings for us, our spouses, family, colleagues, and friends.
 The problem is that all the good intentions in the world are useless by themselves.
 People with ADHD think that if we intend to do something, it will get done, magically, and we don’t have to plan to make it happen.

-The statements above are basic examples of delusional optimism or magical thinking.
-Everyone has delusional optimism sometimes, but ADHD adults seem to have it more than others.
+The statements above are basic examples of unrealisitc hope or magical thinking.
+Everyone has this kind of false optimism sometimes, but ADHD adults seem to have it more than others.

 Next time you catch yourself telling one of these lies, stop, take a step back, and get grounded.
 Become more present and ask yourself, “When, exactly, will ‘later’ be?”
 “How will I plan to do this?”
 “How will I remember to do this?”
 “What will happen if I forget to do this?”